 Setting Default Value Description Modbus/TCP Coil Access Modbus uses a function code of 1 to read coils in a Modbus server.
 Coils represent binary output settings and are typically mapped to actuators.
 The ability to read coils may help an attacker profile a system and identify ranges of registers to alter via a write coil message.
 Start at Register 0 The register at which to start scanning.
 End at Register 16 The register at which to stop scanning.
-ICCP/COTP To Addressing W The ICCP/COTP TSAP Addressing menu determines a Connection-Oriented Transport Protocol (COTP) Transport Service Access Points (TSAP) value on an ICCP server by trying possible values.
-Start COTP TSAP 8 Specifies the starting TSAP value to try.
-Stop COTP TSAP 8 Specifies the ending TSAP value to try.
-Tenable Nessus tries all values between the Start and Stop .
+ICCP/COTP TSAP Addressing Weakness The ICCP/COTP TSAP Addressing menu determines a Connection-Oriented Transport Protocol (COTP) Transport Service Access Points (TSAP) value on an ICCP server by trying possible values.